 Students should plan their curriculum with at least three MBA courses and at least one PAX course:

-- OLS 510: Leadership and Management for the Common Good
+- MBA 510: Leadership and Management for the Common Good

 - PAX 564: Developing Healthy Organizations OLS 530 Organizational Behavior